 - Divide the lower salary by the total combined salaries to get a percentage for the lower-paid spouse. $25,000 / $75,000 = .33 or 33%

 - Multiply this percentage times the dollar amount you need in the joint account monthly to pay your shared bills.
 This is the lower-earning spouses' monthly contribution. .33 x $3,000 = $990.

 - Subtract this amount from the dollar amount needed in the account monthly.
 It is the higher-earning spouse's contribution. $3,000 - $990 = $2,010.

 Doing the math this way can establish an element of fairness in how you approaching household budgeting.
 But it's important to be clear about how that distribution works when it comes to things like saving and paying down debt.

-If one spouse is carrying a large amount of student loans, for instance, but they're the lower-income earner, consider how that would affect the budget.
+If one spouse is carrying a large volume of student loans, for instance, but they're the lower-income earner, consider how that would affect the budget.
 If you're making substantially more and have no debt, would you consider paying more of the household bills so they can pay the loans off faster or offer to help with their debt repayment?